UK told to add break-up threat to bank reform

 "One could argue that threat is there anyway and could be implemented," he said, adding the PCBS had added to uncertainty about reforms.

-The threat of break-up would be most damaging to Barclays - whose shares fell 2.5 percent - and to a lesser degree to HSBC and RBS, analysts said.
+The threat of break-up would be most damaging to Barclays (BARC.L) - whose shares fell 2.5 percent - and to a lesser degree to HSBC (HSBA.L) and RBS, analysts said.

 In a concession to most banks, the PCBS said banks should be allowed to sell simple derivatives within their ring-fenced operation, which had been a point of contention.